Have a positive experience: tips for school-age children & teens

 Immunizations can cause some pain.
 This pain can cause stress and anxiety for some children.
 Below are some tips to help your school-age child have a more positive immunization experience.

 Most school-age children get immunizations at school clinics.
 If your child is nervous about getting immunized, encourage them to tell the nurse and ask questions.
 The nurse can provide support and help them relax.
-If you don't think your child will cope well with getting immunized at school, call your local health unit or community health centre and talk to a nurse about options for having them immunized.
+If you don't think your child will cope well with getting immunized at school, call your public health unit or community health centre and talk to a nurse about options for having them immunized.

 A Black cartoon parent sitting beside their child and talking in front of a green background.